BUTCHERY DEMONSTRATION WITH Andrea “Guido” Falaschi from Macelleria Falaschi

 (FOR SIGN-UP THE WEEK BEFORE MAIALATA)

-Stuffed Pasta with Rick Gencarelli of Grassa and Lardo
+Handmade Pasta with Rick Gencarelli of Grassa and Lardo

 You've never seen pasta dough handled like Rick does it!
 He's a master pasta-maker and will show you how to dirty up an apron while making an egg-based stuffed pasta that will be sampled at the end of class.
 If you’ve ever thought of making little pillows of pasta, full of savory joy like cheese and herbs, this class will show you the way.
 Plus, rubbing elbows with Rick will give you access to ask the pasta master all your questions, and become even more ready to impress your friends at home with a pasta party.